NordicSemiconductor/asset-tracker-cloud-docs/docs/devices/cloud-protocol/SensorDataAndConfiguration.rst

    :local:
    :depth: 2

-Sending and receiving this data is different for each cloud operator.
+Sending and receiving data is different for each cloud operator.

 .. only:: saga